eduardpaul/easy-template-xcs/README.md

 # easy-template-xcs
-Port to .net core of https://github.com/alonrbar/easy-template-x
+(work in progress) Port to .net core of https://github.com/alonrbar/easy-template-x